Introduction and overview of employer responsibilities

 Designation Bodies (also known as Resolution Bodies)

-These are employers whose staff can become members of the pension fund by virtue of an admission agreement made between the Fund and the relevant body and have been nominated for membership.
-They include non-profit making organisations providing a public service and contractors providing a service previously undertaken by a scheme employer.
+Admission bodies are employers whose staff can become LGPS members by an admission agreement between the fund and the employer.
+They need to be nominated for membership.
+Admission bodies include non-profit making organisations providing a public service.
+They also include contractors providing a service previously undertaken by a scheme employer.